Source Mixing and Separation Robust Audio Steganography: Experiments

-Experiments are conducted on the MUSDB18 dataset \cite{sisec2018}, which contains 100 and 50 songs for the \textit{train} and \textit{test} sets, respectively.
+\mysubsection{Setup} Experiments are conducted on the MUSDB18 dataset \cite{sisec2018}, which contains 100 and 50 songs for the \textit{train} and \textit{test} sets, respectively.
 For each song, four sources ({\it bass, drums, other, vocals}) and their mixture recorded in stereo format at 44.1 kHz are available.
 Unless otherwise noted, we use the \textit{drum} track as the carrier to conceal the message.
 We consider text data as the message.
 We encode the 26 letters of the alphabets and one end-token to 27-dimensional one-hot-vectors every 23.2 ms; thus, the message capacity is about 43 characters per second.
 Randomly sampled character sequences are used for both training and testing.
 As the source separator, we use Demucs \cite{defossez2019music}, which is an open-source music source separation library and performs separation in the time domain.
+We use the provided pre-trained weights without any modification.
 As the metric of message $d_m$, we use the cross-entropy loss.
 Models are trained on the \textit{train} set using the Adam optimizer with a learning rate of 0.001 and a batch size of 12, and are evaluated on the \textit{test} set.